-Fill your kitchen with the smell of fresh-baked Southern Cornbread in just about an hour!
+Fill your kitchen with the smell of freshly baked Southern Cornbread in just about an hour!!
 This classic recipe from my Auntie Rose creates a super moist, buttery and fluffy Cornbread that makes for the perfect snack or side.
-You will also use this recipe along with my Chicken Stock to make my Southern Cornbread Dressing.
-If you want to try other amazing cornbread recipes, check out my Mexican Cornbread, Classic Corn Muffins and Hot Water Cornbread.

 Now let’s start off by saying that this cornbread is a work of genius from my Auntie Rose.
 At this point, she literally wings this recipe but I got her to the point where we were actually able to write it down!
 Seriously write it down!!